H.R. 8094: AI Foundation Model Transparency Act of 2026

 H.R.
 8094 Common Questions

-Can AI companies redact sensitive information from public transparency disclosures?
+Can AI companies redact sensitive details from public disclosures?

-Can small AI startups get a grace period before FTC penalties under HR 8094?
+Do small AI startups get a break under H.R.
+8094?

 Yes.
-Small businesses and businesses operating less than 1 year get one 3-month grace period from penalties starting when they become covered entities, according to HR 8094 (SEC.
-2).
+Small businesses and firms operating under a year get FTC templates, hands-on help from a technical representative, and a one-time three-month grace period from penalties starting when they become covered.

 Based on H.R.
 8094 bill text